A note on \'etale atlases for Artin stacks and Lie groupoids, Poisson structures and quantisation: Tangent modules, Poisson structures, differential operators and quantisations

-As observed in \cite{CPTVV}, for positively shifted structures, existence of quantisations follows immediately from formality of the $E_{n+1}$-operads, leading to deformations of perfect complexes as an $n$-tuply monoidal dg category.
+As observed in \cite{CPTVV}, for positively shifted structures the existence of quantisations follows immediately from formality of the $E_{n+1}$-operads, leading to deformations of perfect complexes as an $n$-tuply monoidal dg category.
+For $1$-shifted Poisson structures on classifying stacks $BG$, deformation quantisations are then related to quantum groups.
 Our smoothness hypotheses above do not lead to many interesting negatively shifted structures; in particular, $n$-shifted symplectic structures on smooth Artin $N$-stacks only exist for $n\ge 0$.
 There are also many quantisation results for negatively shifted structures on singular stacks when regarded as derived stacks; see \S \ref{derivedquantsn}.

-A shifted coisotropic structure on a morphism $\Spec B \to \Spec A$ of stacky affines can be formulated in terms of an $n$-shifted Poisson structure on $A$, an $n-1$-shifted Poisson structure on $B$ and a homotopy $P_{n+1}$-algebra morphism from $A$ to twisted shifted polyvectors on $B$ (cf. \cite{CPTVV,MelaniSafronovI}).
-For $n\ge 2$, quantisations of such structures are established in \cite{MelaniSafronovII}, while for $n=0$, quantisations are established in non-degenerate cases (i.e. $0$-shifted Lagrangians) in \cite{DQLag}.
-It is expected that the approach of \cite{DQLag} should adapt to $1$-shifted Lagrangians; if the Swiss cheese operad has the good properties conjectured in \cite{MelaniSafronovII}, then \cite{DQpoisson} should adapt to give quantisations of general $1$-shifted coisotropic structures.
+A shifted co-isotropic structure on a morphism $\Spec B \to \Spec A$ of stacky affines can be formulated in terms of an $n$-shifted Poisson structure on $A$, an $n-1$-shifted Poisson structure on $B$ and a homotopy $P_{n+1}$-algebra morphism from $A$ to twisted shifted polyvectors on $B$ (cf. \cite{CPTVV,MelaniSafronovI}).
+For $n\ge 2$, quantisations of such structures are established in \cite{MelaniSafronovII} and \cite{DQpoisson} covers $n=1$, while for $n=0$, quantisations are established in non-degenerate cases (i.e. $0$-shifted Lagrangians) in \cite{DQLag}.